 Polska / małopolskie

-From the very beginning a fierce competition in the profitable salt trade has to be mentioned, between Jewish merchants and Wieliczka residents, who continually insisted that the Kings shall banish the Jews from the town.
+From the very beginning of Jewish settlement in Wieliczka, a fierce competition developed in the profitable salt trade between Jewish merchants and Wieliczka residents, who continually insisted that the King banish the Jews from the town.
 Under the pressure of Christian merchants, King Zygmunt August banished the Jews from the town in 1525.
-That ban was repeated in a 1538 Statute and parliament constitution dated 1562 and 1563.
-The failure of those measures is clearly visible in another document issued by the King in Lublin in 1566, which in connection with the previous constitutions, barring “strangers and Jews from salt trade and residing in Wieliczka”.
-The town did not have a formal Jewish kehilla at that time, but the Jews still settled in the nearby settlement of Klasno and stayed in close merchant relations with the residents of Wieliczka.
-In breach of the official legislature the Jewish merchants still played an important role in the economic life of the town.
-The formal bans were never enforced and remained on paper only.
-This was a direct result of the incoherent policy of state authorities and the tenants of the salt mines, who on one side supported the regulations discriminating Jews and on the other hand had nothing against closing profitable contracts for salt trade with them.
-A privilege issued by the Great Treasurer of the Polish Crown, Jan Mikołaj Daniłowicz, in 1631, enabling Samuel Złotnik from Cracow to trade with bagged salt is a clear example of such incoherence.
-Another field of bitter competition between the town of Wieliczka and Jews was
+That ban was repeated in a 1538 Statute and parliamentary constitution dated 1562 and 1563.
+The failure of those measures is clearly visible in another document issued by the King in Lublin in 1566, which affirmed the previous documents in banning “strangers and Jews from trading salt and residing in Wieliczka.”
+The town did not have a formal Jewish kahal at that time, but the town’s Jews still settled in the nearby settlement of Klasno and stayed in close trade relations with the residents of Wieliczka.
+In breach of the official legislation, the Jewish merchants still played an important role in the economic life of the town.
+Thus the bans were never enforced and remained on paper only.
+This was a direct result of the incoherent policy of state authorities and the leaseho

 Wieliczka is first mentioned at the beginning of the twelfth century AD in a document listing the profits of the Benedict Monastery in Tyniec.
 The document lists a settlement called Magnum Sal (Polish: “Wielka Sól”).
 The name of the town comes from the first part of that initial name, as the word “Sól” (Salt) was abandoned and the word “Wielka” (Great) evolved into Wieliczka.